Benjamin Wedro, MD, FACEP, FAAEM

 - Find a local Doctor in your town

-- Long lasting complaints of fatigue does not equate to chronic fatigue syndrome.
+- Long lasting complaints of fatigue do not equate to chronic fatigue syndrome.
 Specific criteria as set by the CDC need to be met to make that particular diagnosis.

 Fatigue can be described as the lack of energy and motivation (both physical and mental).
 This is different than drowsiness, a term that describes the need to sleep.
 Often a person complains of feeling tired and it is up to the health care professional to distinguish between fatigue and drowsiness, though both can occur at the same time.
 Aside from drowsiness, other symptoms can be confused with fatigue including shortness of breath with activity and muscle weakness.
 Again, all these symptoms can occur at the same time.
 Also, fatigue can be a normal response to physical and mental activity; in most normal individuals it is quickly relieved (usually in hours to about a day, depending on the intensity of the activity) by reducing the activity.